thekuolab/thekuolab.github.io/the team.md

 				<header class="major">
 					<h3>Ching-Ning Yeh 葉晴寧</h3>
 				</header>
-				<p>Ching-Ning is a junior in the Bachelor Program in Life Sciences.
-She works on the physiological tolerance and habitat differentiation in a sea urchin species complex.</p>
+				<p>Ching-Ning is a senior in the Bachelor Program in Life Sciences.
+She works on the thermal tolerance and habitat differentiation in a sea urchin species complex.</p>
 			</div>
 		</div>
 	</section>